 Under Angolan law, natural gas pipeline transportation and storage ancillary to production are treated differently from non-ancillary activities.
-Ancillary pipeline transportation and storage, with the intention of making natural gas extraction viable, is regulated by the abovementioned rules governing natural gas exploration and production.
-Non-ancillary transportation and storage, performed for natural gas to be commercialised and consumed, is governed by Law 26/12 ("Oil and Gas Transportation and Storage Act").
-Natural gas transportation and storage activities are subject to the authorisation of the MIREMPET, which has the authority to, inter alia: (i) approve the construction and expansion of pipelines, supervise the works, and authorise and license the operations; (ii) keep a database concerning pipeline construction and operation; and (iii) define the rules for the granting of pipeline construction and operation licences and oil and gas storage, without prejudicing other authorisations required.
+Ancillary pipeline transportation and storage, with the intention of making natural gas extraction viable, are regulated by the above-mentioned rules governing natural gas exploration and production.
+Non-ancillary transportation and storage, performed for natural gas to be commercialised and consumed, are governed by Law 26/12.
+Natural gas transportation and storage activities are subject to the authorisation of the MIREMPET, which has the authority to, inter alia: (a) approve the construction and expansion of pipelines, supervise the works, and authorise and license the operations; (b) keep a database concerning pipeline construction and operation; and (c) define the rules for the granting of pipeline construction and operation licences and oil and gas storage, without prejudicing other authorisations required.
 The construction and operation of any oil or gas pipeline and storage facilities are subject to a licence issued by the MIREMPET.